Luluf069/firstcycling-mcp/README.md

 3. Restart Claude for Desktop

-## Example Queries

-Once connected to Claude, you can ask:
+## Real-World Use Cases

+With this MCP server, you can use Claude to:

+### Rider Analysis

-- "Who is Tadej Pogačar?
-Get his rider information with ID 16973."
+- **Performance Tracking**: "How has Tadej Pogačar performed in the Tour de France over the years?
+Use rider ID 16973."
+- **Career Progression**: "Show me the team history and career progression of Wout van Aert (ID 19077)."
+- **Specialization Analysis**: "What are Mathieu van der Poel's (ID 16672) results in Monument classics?"
+- **Victory Analysis**: "List all WorldTour victories for Jonas Vingegaard (ID 21527)."
+- **Historical Comparison**: "Compare the Grand Tour results of Primož Roglič (ID 18655) and Jonas Vingegaard (ID 21527)."

+### Race Research

-- "Show me the results of the 2023 Tour de France (race ID 17)."
+- **Recent Results**: "Show me the results of the 2023 Paris-Roubaix (race ID 30)."
+- **Historical Context**: "Who are the youngest and oldest winners of the Tour of Flanders (ID 29)?"
+- **Team Analysis**: "Get the startlist for the 2023 Tour de France (race ID 17) with detailed team information."
+- **Race Statistics**: "Show me the victory table for Liège-Bastogne-Liège (ID 11).
+Who has won it the most times?"
+- **Stage Information**: "Can you show me the stage profiles for the 2023 Giro d'Italia (race ID 13)?"

+### Sports Journalism

-- "Get rider profile for Remco Evenepoel (ID 23697)."
+- "Create a detailed profile of Remco Evenepoel (ID 23697) for a cycling magazine article."
-- "What were the results of Paris-Roubaix (ID 30) in 2024?"
+- "Write a preview for the upcoming Tour de France based on the recent results of top contenders like Tadej Pogačar and Jonas Vingegaard."
+- "Analyze the evolution of Tom Pidcock's career based on his race results and team history."

+### Cycling Education

+- "Explain what makes the Monument classics special using data about their history and winners."
+- "Create an educational summary about Grand Tours and their significance in professional cycling."
+- "Describe the typical career progression of a professional cyclist using examples from the data."

 ## License